ryancct/ryancct.github.com/_posts/2012-10-07-approach-to-valuation---overview.md

   </tr>
 </table>

-So, what is G&D approach to valuation?
+So, what is Graham & Dodd approach to valuation?

 In the approach, there are three essential elements - Assets, Earning Power & Profitable Growth.